-Data is integrated using a data warehouse, and standard tables
+Data is integrated using a data warehouse, and standard tables are created on the BI tool server.

 Online Beginner Training Courses

 We hold online courses for employees in groups of ten.
 Each person presents on their work challenges and data, conducting an analysis and generating improvement actions alongside discussion.